tangIwza/kmerge_api2/README.md

 $ npm run test:cov
 ```

+### See test data in output

+- The Jest config enables verbose mode and shows `console.log` by default.
+- Run with: `npm run test` (or `npm run test -- --verbose`)
+- Example logs are printed in `src/app.service.spec.ts` so you can see inputs/outputs for each case.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.